 Tapping into Wisdom with the Serenity Prayer If you are looking for peace and calm in these very turbulent times, the Serenity Prayer offers valuable guidance: “God, grant me the serenity to accept the things I cannot change, courage to change the things I can, and the wisdom to know the difference.”
 What do you accept?
 What do you change?
 How do you know the difference?
 I’ve known this prayer since my childhood.
 I prayed for acceptance, courage and wisdom. … Read More

-Integrative psychotherapy can be helpful in treating a number of different mental health and psychological issues.
-Research offers valuable insights into the effectiveness of available methods in an effort to improve health outcomes.
-On September 8, 2022, Dr. med Suzanne von Blumenthal offered a poster presentation on the pilot efficacy study on the effectiveness of Logosynthesis at the Congress of the Swiss Society of Psychiatry and Psychotherapy.
-Logosynthesis was offered as a treatment modality for patients with depression or anxiety … Read More
+Integrative psychotherapy supports healing Integrative psychotherapy is helpful in treating a number of different mental health and psychological issues.
+Research offers valuable insights into the effectiveness of available methods while looking to improve health outcomes.
+On September 8, 2022, Dr. med Suzanne von Blumenthal offered a poster presentation on the pilot efficacy study on the effectiveness of Logosynthesis® at the Congress of the Swiss Society of Psychiatry and Psychotherapy.
+Logosynthesis® was offered as a treatment modality for patients with depression … Read More

 World Suicide Prevention Day encourages you to be the light.
 Creating hope through action encourages you to gain confidence so that you can become a beacon of light to those in pain: “You can be the light.”
 (IASP, 2022) Suicide is not a comfortable topic, especially when someone close to you is struggling.
 It can trigger feelings of worry, fear and anxiety.
 The topic can trigger strong physical sensations and distressing thoughts.
 It can be difficult to know what to say … Read More

 Times of war are distressing.
-Not only does war upset stability in the world around us.
-War upsets our inner stability.
-For Kay, Logosynthesis is the best way to reduce stress and to feel calmer.
+Not only does war upset stability in the world around us but war also upsets our inner stability.
+For Kay, Logosynthesis® is the best way to reduce stress and to feel calmer.
 ‘Now there is a very special stress for me here in Germany.
 I know I have to be stable for my family and my students and yet I am really worried.
 I don’t feel calm.
-I feel the stress in my body, especially my shoulders.’ … Read More
+I feel the stress in my body, especially … Read More

-Many athletes struggle to competitively return to their sport after an injury.
+Athletes often struggle with the fear of re-injury Many athletes struggle to competitively return to their sport after an injury.
 The physical injury may have healed and yet the fear of re-injury can hold them back from achieving their potential.
-Logosynthesis can offer immediate relief.
+Logosynthesis® can offer immediate and lasting relief of this fear, one issue at a time.
+Hannah’s story.
 Hannah fractured a bone in her knee in a non-sports related incident.
-Although the bone, the muscle was weak from wearing a brace for weeks.
-She was scared that her knee would pop when she put weight on it.
-I asked if she … Read More
+Although the bone, the muscle was weak from wearing a brace … Read More

 Do you experience food cravings?
 Food cravings can certainly offer comfort in the moment.
 Yet the ‘feel good’ feeling doesn’t usually last long.
 Feelings of guilt, shame and discomfort are normal.
 There can be a lot of negative consequences to food cravings.
 Many so-called comfort foods are low in nutrient value and high in sugar, fat and caffeine.
 This can affect your mood, your weight, and other aspects of your health.
 The more you give in to the craving, the … Read More